 - Assent Form Guidance and Template

-See Amendments/Modifications for submission requirements.
+See Amendments/Revisions for submission requirements.

 Researchers are responsible for providing continuing review information to the IRB.
 This is a monitoring mechanism that assures that continuing safeguards are in place to protect the rights and welfare of study participants.
 Continuing review of research is required at intervals appropriate to the degree of risk, but not less often than once per year (45 CFR 46.109(e)).

 Federal regulations [45CFR46.103(b)(5)] require the IRB to ensure that investigators promptly report "any unanticipated problems in involving risk to subjects or others."

 - Unanticipated Event - To determine the type of event and the reporting requirements, see Reporting Unanticipated Problems.

 - Adverse Event - To determine the type of event and reporting requirements, see Adverse Event and Adverse Event Reporting.